 Bedford are working with DPTI to provide the absolute best outcomes for Bedford's Clients and Staff, and the safest environment and access for everyone who visits our site.
 We are particularly mindful of our Clients travelling to our site and understand there won’t be any interruption to accessing our Panorama site by foot or road transport, including buses, throughout the duration of the roadworks.

 This project should be completed by the end of 2021 however, there may be variables to this timeframe given the size of this civil engineering build.
 Project timelines are particularly reliant on the weather remaining favourable.

-In the meantime, if you have any specific questions on the project, please contact Bedford Reception and your question will be forwarded to the person most appropriate to respond to you.
+In the meantime, if you have any specific questions on the project, please contact Bedford Reception and your query will be forwarded to the person most appropriate to respond to you.